Health insurance in Kansas

 Kansas open enrollment period and dates

-Open enrollment in Kansas for 2021 health plans runs from November 1, 2020 to December 15, 2020.
+Open enrollment in Kansas for 2021 health plans ran from November 1 through December 15, 2020.
 This applies to individual market plan that people buy for themselves (as opposed to coverage provided to people who are employed by businesses that offer group health insurance).

-During the November 1 – December 15 enrollment period, Kansas residents can enroll in individual market coverage for the first time or change to a different plan for 2021.
+During open enrollment, Kansas residents can enroll in individual market coverage for the first time or change to a different plan for 2021.
 Outside of that window, residents can only enroll or make changes to their coverage if they experience a qualifying event.

 Medicaid expansion in Kansas

 Medicaid is called KanCare in Kansas.
 Kansas is among the shrinking number of states that have not yet expanded Medicaid coverage under the ACA.

 The state’s decision against Medicaid expansion leaves 40,000 Kansans in the coverage gap, meaning they neither qualify for Kansas Medicaid nor for tax subsidies to help purchase private coverage through the health insurance marketplace.